 Council's acceptance limits for liquid trade waste discharges are set out in Table 1.
-These limits are consistent with the acceptance limits specified in the Liquid Trade Waste Management Guidelines, 2021 by the Department of Climate Change, Energy, the Environment and Water.
+These limits are consistent with the acceptance limits specified in the Liquid Trade Waste Management Guidelines, 2021 by the Department of Planning, Industry and Environment.